qmlbook/qmlbook/docs/ch20-python/python.rst

 - Reference documentation: `<https://doc.qt.io/qtforpython/>`_
 - Qt for Python wiki: `<https://wiki.qt.io/Qt_for_Python>`_
 - Caveats: `<https://wiki.qt.io/Qt_for_Python/Considerations>`_

+Since it is a relatively new module, big parts of the documentation are not ported from C++ to python, therefore it is beneficial to understand C++.

 The Qt for Python bindings are generated using the Shiboken tool.
 At times, it might be of interest to read about it as well to understand what is going on.
 The prefered point for finding information about Shiboken is the `reference documentation <https://doc.qt.io/qtforpython/shiboken2/index.html>`_.
 If you want to mix your own C++ code with Python and QML, Shiboken is the tool that you need.